Whole School Documents

-St. Luke's deliver a Connected Creative Curriculum using the published Cornerstones materials.
+At St. Luke's we deliver an inclusive, knowledge rich curriculum using the published Cornerstones Curriculum materials.
 This gives us the flexibility to tailor our programmes of study to meet our pupils' needs and interests, still ensuring structure, progression and broad and balanced coverage - all in line with the statutory requirements of the National Curriculum.
 As a school we look in-depth at each curriculum subject and ensure that horizontal, vertical and diagonal links are made across the whole school.
 We ensure that key knowledge (sticky) knowledge is taught systematically so that pupils leave St. Luke’s with secure and broad subject knowledge.
-The Cornerstones Curriculum takes a holistic approach to learning, supporting the pupils' spiritual, moral, social and cultural development, as well as their awareness of British Values.
-This compliments our own Church School ethos and values.
+The Cornerstones Curriculum takes a holistic approach to learning, supporting the pupils' spiritual, moral, social and cultural development, as well as their awareness of British Values, we also ensure that we include any current local, national and worldwide events.

 The Cornerstones materials include a very broad range of exciting and inspiring 'imaginative learning projects', with cross curricular themes and creative learning opportunities.
-Pupils will be learning in a very 'hands on' style building upon knowledge and understanding during their time here.
-They will be given opportunities to deepen knowledge and practise essential skills and then apply these in a range of different contexts.
+Pupils learn in a very 'hands on' style building upon knowledge, understanding and skills during their time here.
+They are given opportunities to deepen knowledge and practise essential skills and then apply these in a range of different contexts.
 This enables pupils to see the relevance of what they are learning and feel the satisfaction and buzz when they know they are succeeding!
 We also ensure that pupils have the opportunity to innovate their own learning by teachers providing them the opportunity to express and deepen independently their learning and have an opportunity to show case this to a range of audiences.

-The Cornerstones philosophy is based around: engaging, developing, innovating and expressing - and we will be doing this with our pupils through learning projects such as: Scrummdiddlyumptious!, Alchemy Island, and Bright Lights, Big City.
+The Cornerstones philosophy is based around: engaging, developing, innovating and expressing.
+The pupils do this through learning projects such as: Scrummdiddlyumptious!, Alchemy Island, and Bright Lights, Big City.
 Expect to hear all about them, all the 'WOW' moments and amazing innovate projects from the children.
 You may also like to look at the Cornerstones website: www.cornerstoneseducation.co.uk

 This starts in the pre-school year and continues into the Reception year and is organised into the following areas of learning: